 I love teaching Yin yoga and encouraging others to quiet their mind and relax in to the postures.
 Each posture has a physical benefit to it as well as a calming effect on the nervous system and glandular system.

-In one year of practicing yin yoga, I was able to achieve results with certain postures that had eluded me after 12 years of hatha yoga.
+In one year of practicing yin yoga, I was able to achieve results with certain postures that had eluded me after 12 years of practicing hatha yoga consistently.
 The deep stretching I allowed my body to relax into gave way to a more limber me.
 Instead of firing my muscles in a vinyasa flow, and moving in quick, repetitive ways, my body lengthened and loosened, releasing years of stored tension and muscle memories.
-A friend of mine, in his late 50’s, had never practiced yoga before and began to practice Yin yoga with me.
+A friend of mine, a runner in his late 50’s who had never practiced yoga before, began to practice Yin yoga with me once a week.
 Several months later, at his annual physical, he discovered he had “grown” three quarters of an inch!
 His body had become more limber and decompressed as a result of his practice.

 Yin yoga can be done by all types of people at all different levels of experience and flexibility because you are relying on your own body’s wisdom to let you know how far to go.
-Sharp pain should never be allowed and is a signal to back off of the posture.
+Sensation is good, but sharp pain should never be allowed and is a signal to back off of the posture.
 For every Yin yoga posture, there are several modifications to reference so that all flexibility levels can be accommodated.

 Prenatal Yoga is a multifaceted approach to exercise that encourages stretching, mental centering and focused breathing.
 It has been found to improve sleep, reduce stress and anxiety, as well as increase strength, flexibility and endurance of muscles needed for childbirth.